zessta/GenQ/JS_correct_incorrect.md

 ## Question 41:Image Carousel with Lazy Loading
 **Question:**
-Implement an image carousel component with lazy loading for images.
+Description: Implement an image carousel component with lazy loading for images.
 The carousel should allow users to navigate through images and load images only when they come into view.

 **Links:**